Uniswap/v2-periphery/README.md

 ## Prepare for deployment
 The build artifacts include constants that refer to addresses of test contracts.
 We must replace these constants with production values before deployment.
-They are constants rather than variables for compile time gains on gas efficiency.
+They are constants rather than variables for gains on gas efficiency.

 We cannot use [ethereum/solidity#3835](https://github.com/ethereum/solidity/issues/3835) in the current version of solc.

-So a script has been written that replaces the constants in the bytecode with the desired value.
+A script has been written that replaces the constants in the bytecode with the desired production value.

 ## Run Tests